exasol/exasol-testcontainers/doc/design.md

 ### Log Rotation Workaround
 `dsn~log-rotation-workaround~1`

-The `LogRotationWorkaround` changes the timestamp of the Anacron spool file to tomorrow's date to prevent Anacron from executing the log rotation.
+The `LogRotationWorkaround` removes the BucketFS log file from the list of logs to be rotated in `/etc/cron.daily/exa-logrotate`.

 Covers: